What is territorial behavior in dogs?

 Some of the signs that indicate territoriality in dogs are:

-- The dog will try to protect a space or area that it has marked as its own.
+• The dog will try to protect a space or area that he has marked as his own.

 How will you defend it?
 It can be done in different ways: growling, barking, urinating, showing teeth, or biting.